After The Smoke Is Clear 703

 More or Les dropped an album late in 25, and one of my favs on it was a track about wearing glasses - it’s more of a jam than it has any business being.
 Shouts to all the 4 eyes nerds and aging heads who still read things.
 I just got my second ever set of glasses, cuz I’m old now.

-Skizza is another white guy, but he loudly says progressive things so I’m quite sure he doesn’t have a legion of ignorant fans - they’d turn away disgusted from a lot of what he says, and he doesn’t look like he’s cosplaying Ed Norton in American History X on his album cover.
+Skizza is a white guy, but he loudly says progressive things so I’m quite sure he doesn’t have a legion of ignorant fans - they’d turn away disgusted from a lot of what he says, and he doesn’t look like he’s cosplaying Ed Norton in American History X on his album cover (like some of the other guys do).
 His new album with AK Production, “Winter Classic” may in fact be a classic, these guys have done 4 consecutive albums now, I think, and they might still be leveling up round by round.
 This is the second track off there that I’ve played in 2 weeks on ATSIC.

 Lots of good shit I didn’t mention too.
 Give it a listen.